 Have you Ever Wondered Why You Can't Get an Appointment at the surgery?

-The doctors and nurses are happy to give advice on the telephone.
-Please call after 10.00am and ask to speak to the receptionist who will advise you of the best time to call, or will take a message for the doctor/nurse to call you back.
+The doctors and practice nurse are happy to give advice (where appropraite) on the telephone.
+Please call between 10 - 12 and the receptionist will take a message for the doctor or Practice Nurse to call back after the surgery.

-Home visits are for the bedridden or housebound.
-They should be requested before 10.00am to enable the doctor to organise the call.
+Home visits are for the bedridden or housebound ONLY.
+They should be requested between 10am - 1pm to enable the doctor to organise the call.
 Please note that lack of transport is not sufficient reason for a doctor to be called out.
 Children should usually be brought to the surgery.
 This is in accordance with current national guidelines.